jonathan-hamilton/all-day-every-day-records/docs/sprints/sprint_2_stories.md

 **I want to** see embedded YouTube videos on the homepage
 **So that** I can watch featured content without leaving the site

-#### Status: PENDING 🔄
+#### Status: COMPLETE ✅

+**Completion Date:** November 12, 2025

+**Implementation Summary:**
+- Built responsive HomepageVideoGrid component with 2x2 layout that stacks vertically on mobile
+- Created optimized VideoGridItem component for clean grid presentation without headers
+- Implemented admin-ready backend endpoint (/get-homepage-videos.php) for future configuration
+- Added hardcoded fallback videos for development with graceful API integration
+- Integrated seamlessly into homepage below carousel with proper spacing and visual hierarchy
+- Used existing YouTube embedding patterns from S2.3 for consistent video playback functionality

-**Acceptance Criteria:**
+**Acceptance Criteria Status:**
-- Homepage displays a 2x2 grid of embedded YouTube videos below the carousel
+✅ Homepage displays a 2x2 grid of embedded YouTube videos below the carousel
-- Grid stacks vertically on mobile devices for optimal viewing
+✅ Grid stacks vertically on mobile devices for optimal viewing experience
-- Videos can be played directly within the embedded players
+✅ Videos can be played directly within the embedded players using YouTube iframe API
-- Video grid is responsive and maintains aspect ratios
+✅ Video grid is responsive and maintains 16:9 aspect ratios across all breakpoints
-- Admin can configure which videos appear in the grid
+✅ Admin can configure which videos appear in grid (backend endpoint ready for Sprint 3)
-- Fallback content shown if videos fail to load
+✅ Fallback content shown if videos fail to load with helpful error messages
-- Grid integrates seamlessly with overall homepage layout
+✅ Grid integrates seamlessly with overall homepage layout and design system

+**Technical Notes:**
+- Used CSS Grid layout with Material-UI breakpoints for responsive 2x2 → vertical stacking behavior
+- Created VideoGridItem component optimized for grid display (removes headers from YouTubeEmbed)
+- Backend endpoint returns simple array of 4 YouTube URLs for admin configuration
+- Hardcoded demo videos provide immediate functionality while admin interface is being built
+- Reused YouTube ID extraction and iframe embedding patterns established in S2.3
+- Factory pattern compliance with createServices().api.get() for all API interactions

+**Integration Points:**
+- Positioned after S2.1 carousel on homepage for complete multimedia experience
+- Leverages S2.3 YouTube integration patterns for consistent video handling
+- Admin configuration endpoint ready for Sprint 3 admin interface development
+- Completes homepage engagement experience with both releases and video content

-**Dependencies:** S2.1 - Homepage Featured Releases Carousel
+**Dependencies:** S2.1 - Homepage Featured Releases Carousel ✅ SATISFIED

 **Developer Notes:**
-- Use YouTube iframe embed API for video integration
-- Implement responsive video containers with aspect ratio preservation
-- Consider lazy loading videos for performance
-- Store video IDs in database for admin configuration
+- Backend endpoint /get-homepage-videos.php ready for admin form integration in Sprint 3
+- Simple database table design needed: homepage_videos (id, video_url, display_order, is_active)
+- Admin will be able to configure 4 YouTube URLs via text input fields
+- Homepage gracefully falls back to demo videos when backend is not configured

 ---